Scuba diving in Belize - scuba dive Turneffe, Lighthouse Reef - Turneffe Flats Belize

 The eastern side of Turneffe is protected by 35 miles of reef.
 It shelves gradually to about 60 feet, where spur-and-groove formations meet the wall.
 Nutrients from the mangroves are dispersed to the reef by the tides causing large concentrations of feeding fish to congregate.

 On the west side of the atoll, large mangrove stands provide shelter from the trade winds and heavy seas.
 A gently sloping white sand bottom covered with large coral formations lies at 30-50 feet.
-The reduced wave action allows sponges and soft corals to grow magnificently and sea feathers of 5 feet are common.
+The reduced wave action allows sponges and soft corals to grow magnificently and sea feathers of five feet are common.

-The north side of Turneffe is sometimes affected by trade wind swells, but on the calmer days we can explore these mostly untouched dive sites.
-Schools of mutton snapper, Atlantic spadefish and permit hover 80 feet above the sea floor and blue runners make close passes, apparently attracted by the bubbles of the strange "Neoprene-clad creatures".
+The north side of Turneffe is sometimes affected by trade wind swells, but on calmer days we can explore these mostly untouched dive sites.
+Schools of mutton snapper, Atlantic spadefish and permit hover 80 feet above the sea floor and blue runners make close passes, apparently attracted by the bubbles of divers.

 Turneffe's southern point offers a variety of popular dive sites featured in many of the Belize dive guides.
-The Elbow is probably among the best known here, where the ocean current sweeps over deep reef attracting schools of pelagic fish.
+The Elbow is probably one of the best known here, where the ocean current sweeps over the deep reef, attracting schools of pelagic fish.
 As you travel up the southwest or southeast sides of the atoll, dive sites vary from patch reef nurseries with dramatic coral formations to steep drop-offs.

-We specialize in providing personalized service for small dive groups and try to be as flexible as possible with our diving.
+We specialize in providing personalized service for small dive groups and try to be as flexible as possible with our diving program.
 New divers can gain experience with the individual attention they may require and experienced divers can enjoy the freedom of spectacular wall diving, drift diving and underwater photography opportunities.

 The Blue Hole & Lighthouse Reef